Byteman0xD/Byteman0xD/_posts/2022-07-20-Testing-OWASP-Top-10.md

 ---
 To get a basic understanding of OWASP TOP 10, we are going to test the owasp top 10 vulnerabilites on a Vulnerable website/tool called as "JUICESHOP".

+We will be covering the OWASP TOP 10, in the order of 2017 rankings.

 {% highlight ruby %}Resources for OWASP Guide:{% endhighlight %}

 OWASP Top 10: [https://owasp.org/Top10/](https://owasp.org/Top10/)